-Wat Ratchabophit was built in 1869 during the reign of King Rama V. It’s noted for the impressive architecture featuring a mix of Thai and Gothic styles and its beautiful Thai Bencharong porcelain art decoration.
+Wat Ratchabophit, built & named by King Rama V in 1869 is noted for its impressive architecture.
+It features a mix of Thai and Gothic styles and beautiful Thai Bencharong porcelain art decoration.
 The temple grounds also house the royal cemetery containing monuments to and remains of both major and minor Thai royalty.

-At the west end of the temple grounds is the royal cemetery featuring some interesting Gothic style architecture.
-The ashes of the father, mother, and sister of the current monarch, King Bhumibol (Rama IX) are interred here.
+At the west end of the temple grounds is the Royal Cemetery featuring some interesting Gothic style architecture.
+The commemorative monuments, built by King Rama V contain the ashes of his family members.
+Some of the ashes of King Bhumibol Adulyadej (Rama IX) are there along with those of his father, mother, and sister.

 Location: 2 Feuang Nakhon Road.